Kaydenccc/text-editor-with-ckeditor5/README.md

    % codeaxen [judul: how to Upload images using CkEditor 5 In React Js Part : 3/4 ]
      1,78 rb subscriber
  3. https://noteyard.piyushdev.xyz/blogpost/62347038802b0390bc078843
+ 4. how to embed or add video media into ckeditor5 https://www.youtube.com/watch?v=cJ-A4HPUSeU